 Keeping the risks in perspective

-Clinicians and researchers do not understand yet exactly why some women get gestational diabetes and others don't, but we know that there are some life and family factors that make it more likely in some women.
+We do not understand exactly why some women get gestational diabetes and others don't.
+But we do know that some factors increase the risk.

 Royal College of Obstetricians and Gynaecologists (2013) Gestational Diabetes. https://www.rcog.org.uk/globalassets/documents/patients/patient-information-leaflets/pregnancy/pi-gestational-diabetes.pdf

 NHS Choices.
 Gestational Diabetes https://www.nhs.uk/conditions/gestational-diabetes/ (Page last reviewed: 06/08/2019.
 Next review due: 06/08/2022)

 Mitanchez, D et al (2015) What neonatal complications should the paediatrician be aware of in case of maternal gestational diabetes?
 World Journal of Diabetes.
 2015 Jun 10; 6(5): 734–743. doi: 10.4239/wjd.v6.i5.734